-The Company operates as a general contractor in the Canadian construction market with offices in: St. John's, Halifax, Saint John, Wabush, Montreal, Ottawa, Toronto, Mississauga, Cambridge, Sudbury, Thunder Bay, Winnipeg, Saskatoon, Calgary, Edmonton, Red Deer, Fort McMurray, and Vancouver.
+The Company operates as a general contractor in the Canadian construction market with offices from coast to coast covering all major markets.
 The Company and its predecessors have been in operation for over 100 years.
 The Company focuses primarily on projects in the industrial, commercial and institutional sectors of the general contracting industry.